krasoffski/pytasks/tasks/functions_and_generators.md

 ## Subtask 2

 Create function `reddit` for downloading popular topics from www.reddir.org using closure and generator.
-Do not produce full `list` of topics from json output but yield single topic.
+Do not produce a full `list` of topics from json output but yield single topic.
 E.g. `reddit(sub_reddit)` returns function which returns generator over titles from reddit page: